Lovely (Billie Eilish and Khalid song): Critical reception

+"Lovely" was met with widespread critical acclaim.
 Jon Blistein writing for Rolling Stone magazine called "Lovely" a "smoldering ballad".
 The Times' Raisa Bruner described the song as "somber" and "haunting", writing "[there] [is] little to celebrate in the dark, brooding lyrics, but still 'Lovely' finds beautiful sounds in that pained place".
 Mike Nied of Idolator commended the production, describing the strings as "heartrending" and the production "atmospheric".
 Robin Murray writing for Clash described the track as an "internet-shattering single", and a "bold, defiant gesture".
 The Evening Standard's David Smyth described Eilish's and Khalid's vocals in "Lovely" as a "grandiose duet".

 Graham Corrigan writing for Complex magazine praised the song as an "intensely dramatic offering", and described Eilish's vocals as "smoky" acting "as quicksand, dragging the listener down to a dark place".
 He described Khalid's vocals as an "interesting counterpoint" to Eilish's.
 Variance's Tyler Schmitt called "Lovely" a track that "lives up to its name".
 NME's Hannah Mylrea called the song one of the best from the official soundtrack for the second season of 13 Reasons Why, saying, it has "lush strings", "interweaving vocals", and a "sizzling duet is properly gorgeous".
 Earmilk's Tanis Smither was similarly positive, saying "Lovely" is "dramatic and orchestral, with "heart-wrenching strings".
 Adrien Begrand from PopMatters affirmed the song shows Eilish's maturity "that makes the listener forget just how young she is".

 Consequence of Sound ranked "Lovely" at number 15 on their list of 2018's best songs.
 Lake Schatz remarked that "Lovely" was "one of the most fragile offerings of [2018]", and comments that the song "showcases [Eilish's] versatility as an artist".
 The song placed at number four on Billboard's All 27 of Khalid's Collaborations, Ranked: Critic's Picks list, with the staff calling the song "beautiful" and "sorrowful".
 "Lovely" ranked at number 17 on Australia's Triple J's Hottest 100.